knrdhz/personalspace/src/pages/posts/2020/10/26/asynchronous-javascript-callbacks/asynchronous-javascript-callbacks.md

     - JavaScript
     - Web development
 layout: layout
+teaser: What is asynchronous code and what problems do callbacks solve?
 ---

 In order to grasp all the Promises, asyncs and awaits that modern JavaScript is sugared with, first we need to answer few basic questions: what is asynchronous code and what problems does it solve?